hturnbull93/bank/README.md

 ![CRC Model](images/Band-REPL-CRC.png)

+### User Stories

+- [ ] 1

+> As a Bank Manager,
+> So that we only take customers money,
+> I want accounts to start with balance 0

+- [ ] 2

+> As a Customer,
+> So I can keep my money safe,
+> I want to be able to deposit into my account

+- [ ] 3

+> As a Customer,
+> So I can spend my money,
+> I want to be able to withdraw from my account

+- [ ] 3.1

+> As a Bank Manager,
+> So we don't go out of pocket,
+> I want withdrawals to only be allowed to occur if the customer has sufficient funds

+- [ ] 4

+> As a Customer,
+> So I can keep on top of my finances,
+> I want to be able to print my account statement

+- [ ] 4.1

+> As a Customer,
+> So I know when each transaction happened,
+> I want transactions on my statement to have the date

+- [ ] 4.2

+> As a Customer,
+> So I know how much each deposit was,
+> I want deposits on my statement to have the credit amount.

+- [ ] 4.3

+> As a Customer,
+> So I know how much each withdrawal was,
+> I want withdrawals on my statement to have the debit amount.

+- [ ] 4.4

+> As a Customer,
+> Because more recent transactions are more important to me,
+> I want the statement transactions to be ordered from newest to oldest.

 ### Set up

 Initialised with Bundler, and added RSpec to the Gemfile in test/dev groups, then bundled to install.

 Initialised RSpec.

+### User Story 1

 <!-- Links -->